 Prevent Home Foreclosure

 Foreclosure occurs when the homeowner is unable to make mortgage loan payments as required.
 If you miss payments, your lender may be able to legally take back the property through a legal process known as foreclosure.
-There are programs available to help you avoid foreclosure and work with your lender.

 WHAT ARE YOUR RIGHTS?